-o. miceraotron or the sere ected policy with existing of Impact on the policy Comments, additional Relevant policy Type of interaction under assessment information Guidance SE4all strategy Overlapping, as they goals are similar, inter alia: dissemination of efficient stoves, promotion of alternative fuels, close the gap between supply and demand of biomass Reinforcing This information can help understand in more details the effectiveness of one policy and the interaction with other policies targeting similar objectives Standards and labelling This policy could cover also efficient stoves, i.e. setting ambitious MEPs Reinforcing Other relevant policy # - Add more rows if needed
+5. Interaction of the sele Relevant policy Type of interaction Impact on the policy under assessment Comments, additional information Guidance SE4all strategy Overlapping, as they goals are similar, inter alia: dissemination of efficient stoves, promotion of alternative fuels, close the gap between supply and demand of biomass Reinforcing This information can help understand in more details the effectiveness of one policy and the interaction with other policies targeting similar objectives Standards and labelling This policy could cover also efficient stoves, i.e. setting ambitious MEPs Reinforcing Other relevant policy # - Add more rows if needed